 With such a risk in mind, students and their families may want to consider the NCAA’s Exceptional Student-Athlete Disability Insurance.
 This insurance provides compensation for students who are disabled while playing football, men’s or women’s basketball, baseball, or men’s ice hockey.
 This option is offered specifically for students who may have gone on to professional careers in these sports but whose injuries created a disability prior to graduation or selection into the professional league.

-For more advice on what you need to know as a college student-athlete, check out our College Athletics section.
+For more advice on sports and being a student-athlete, check out our College Athletics section.